 In-depth discussion, study, and research of a topic related to the role of the library in responding to social issues, service to special groups, or problem areas.
 The following represent typical offerings: (1) Bibliotherapy; (2) Microcomputers in Libraries; (3) Library Services for the Gifted; (4) Media and Minorities; (5) Oral History; (6) Connectivity: Understanding the Information Infrastructure.
-Prerequisites: LS 500, 501, 502, equivalent or permission of the instructor.
 A maximum of six credit hours may be applied toward graduation.